Inflammation - rectum; Rectal inflammation

 Call your health care provider if you have symptoms of proctitis.

 Safe sex practices may help prevent the spread of the disease.

 Centers for Disease Control and Prevention website.
-Sexually transmitted infections treatment guidelines, 2021.
-Proctitis, proctocolitis, and enteritis.
+2021 Sexually Transmitted Diseases Treatment Guidelines.

 Coates WC.
 Disorders of the anorectum.
 In: Walls RM, Hockberger RS, Gausche-Hill M, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 9th ed.
 Philadelphia, PA: Elsevier; 2018:chap 86.